CutupAngel/CutupAngel/Readme.md

 ### Intro

 Tech-savvy professional achieved Bachelor's Degree in computer science by software engineering practices.

 Innate ability and sensor to execute a full software development life cycle(SDLC).
-Skilled in developing flowcharts, responsive layout, dynamic landing page, lowlatency frontend UI and identify requirements and solutions.
+Skilled in developing <b>flowcharts, responsive layout, smart contracts with optimized code</b>, and identify requirements and solutions.
 Passionate and creative talent for solving edge tech challenge.
-Capable for developing frontend UI of integrated with external services and blockchain.
+Capable for developing fullstack integrated with external services and <b>blockchain</b>.
 Capacity of maintain and developoing web applications based on correct development plan.

-Updating daily work, good communication skills, and ability of complete work.
+Updating daily work, good communication skill ...

 ### About